taybart/code-actions.nvim/README.md

 Here is an example of a server that implements [gitsigns](https://github.com/lewis6991/gitsigns.nvim) actions

-**NOTE**: if you are including this as a dependency for your own plugin, make sure to use the servers option so you don't clobber users default actions
+**NOTE**: if you are including this as a dependency for your own plugin, make sure to use the `add_server` option so you don't clobber users default actions

 ```lua
 {